Codex tools: Log in

 The HTTP API was also an attempt to standardize on a single API that handled everything as simply as possible.
 The actual implementation is object-oriented, but there are utility functions, which can be used to abstract the API usage.

-The HTTP API was added in WordPress 2.7 and extend further in WordPress 2.8.
+The HTTP API was added in WordPress 2.7 and extended further in WordPress 2.8.
 You may want to maintain backwards compatibility with previous versions, so you should wrap the function calls in function_exists() and provide an alternative, if possible.

 In WordPress 2.7, the basics of header, body and response support was started.
 In the next version, WordPress 2.8, compression, cookie support and proxy support were added.
 Some of the features are passive, meaning that you don't have to set any option or do anything in order to use the feature.
 If you use an option that is in a later version, it won't give you an error, but may not work correctly.